TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-6.md

 $$p(I(x))=p(x)$$

-And the information entropy is just the mean(or expected value) of all the self information value of all the possible events which describes the overall average *suprisal* of random variable $X$:
+And the information entropy is just the mean(or expected value) of all the self information value of all the possible events which describes the overall average *surprisal* of random variable $X$:

 $$H(X)=E[I_X]=\underset{x\in A_X}{\sum} p(I(x))\cdot I(x)=\underset{x\in A_X}{\sum}p(x)\cdot-\log p(x)=-\underset{x\in A_X}{\sum}p(x)\cdot\log p(x)$$